 How the DIY video doorbell with voice response works

-What makes this ESPHome project so intriguing is the use of four individual yet seemlessly integrated components:
+What makes this ESPHome project so intriguing is the use of four individual yet seamlessly integrated components:

 - One ESPHome node, a ESP32 Camera module, controls the doorbell itself.

 - A wall-mounted tablet automatically displays the camera's stream whenever the doorbell is rung and offers options for pre-recorded replies.